learnwithalfred/learnwithalfred/README.md

 </p>
  -->

-- 👀 I am an energetic full-stack developer with 4+ years of experience developing robust code for high-volume businesses.
-I am a fast learner who enjoys reading technical blogs and studying work history which teaches me new skill sets and creative ideas.
-I am an enthusiastic team player and a deep creative thinker as I am working online.
-I love teaching SWE content on [Youtube](https://www.youtube.com/@learnwithalfred)
+- 👀 Energetic full-stack developer with 3+ years of experience developing robust code for enterprise businesses.
+A fast learner that enjoys technical research that further develops my skills, and creative projects.
+Love teaching SWE content on [Youtube](https://www.youtube.com/@learnwithalfred)

 - 👨‍🎓 Graduated and completed the Full-stack web develoment curriculum at [Microverse inc](https://www.microverse.org/).